HHS/simpler-grants-gov/documentation/milestones/milestone_plan_january_2024.md

 *Note: there is probably a better format / location for saving this plan, but for now I'm getting started in this directory and file.
 Other suggestions on location are extremely welcome.*

 ## North star milestones

-The following milestones are considered essential to finish before March 2024.
+The following milestones are considered essential to finish before January 2024.
 They serve as "north star" milestones because they provide clear, simple goals of delivering value to our users and stakeholders.
 At the same time, they require many dependencies to be completed in order for them to be completed, so they help organize the rest of the work on the platform.

 ### Backend-related north star milestones
 * GET-Opportunities